 What are the symptoms of West Nile virus?

-Many people will not show symptoms at all.
-Most of those who do will experience fever, nausea, head and body ache.
-Some will experience more severe neurological symptoms as a result of inflammation in the brain and spinal cord that can result in paralysis, coma and even death.
+Primary care physicians are usually the professionals who order West Nile virus tests for their patients.
+Four out of five people will not show symptoms.
+People who do show symptoms will experience fever, nausea, head and body ache.
+Unfortunately, there are uncommon situations where people experience more severe neurological symptoms as a result of inflammation in the brain and spinal cord.
+These symptoms may result in paralysis, coma and even death.

 Who is at risk?